-The conservative chamas mainly operated on the merry-go-round principle, i.e, members made fixed contributions at specific intervals and then these contributions were given back to the members according to an agreed-upon rotating schedule.
+The conservative chamas mainly operated on the merry-go-round principle, i.e., members made fixed contributions at specific intervals and then these contributions were given back to the members according to an agreed-upon rotating schedule.
 Well, this principle did help, but it has come to be known that investment is a much better approach to chama finances.

-In 1995 at a golf course in Nairobi, five gentlemen were discussing about the best way to make use of their incomes.
+In 1995 at a golf course in Nairobi, five gentlemen were discussing the best way to make use of their incomes.
 They had an idea to start an investment group through which they could pull their funds together and invest.
 Almost 23 years later, what they began as a Chama is now what is Trans Century Group, valued at millions of shillings.
 This is one example of what can become of a self-help group when the members are keen on investments.

 Investments are in three forms.
-First there are Ownership investments which include stocks, real estate, investment in business and collectibles and precious objects such as paintings.
-They can also be Lending invesments such as a group’s savings account and bonds.
-These usually pose a lower degree of risk but give lower rate of returns.
+First, there are Ownership investments which include stocks, real estate, investment in the business, collectibles, and precious objects such as paintings.
+They can also be Lending investments such as a group’s savings account and bonds.
+These usually pose a lower degree of risk but give a lower rate of returns.
 Lastly, are money market equivalents which include money market funds.

 There are important points to consider when making group investments.
 Proper research needs to be done so that members are fully aware of the various options available, enabling them to choose the ones that bring the best returns.
 Such Knowledge of the prevailing market opportunities is indispensable.

 Equally important also is transparency and trust among Chama members in the management of group finances.
-This can be achieved through proper record keeping openness about Chama financial status.
-This is where group management software such as chamasoft come in handy, as they give each member easy access to the financial details of the group.
+This can be achieved through proper record-keeping openness about Chama’s financial status.
+This is where group management software such as chamasoft comes in handy, as they give each member easy access to the financial details of the group.

-It is also important for chamas to learn to be risk takers.
+It is also important for chamas to learn to be risk-takers.
 This is the fundamental quality of anyone serious about investments.
 Even with proper information, sometimes groups have to step out and take risky but informed investment decisions.
 It is these that more often than not accrue huge benefits to the investor.
 However, such investments must be supported by most if not all of the members in the group to avoid blame games and chaos in case of any mishappenings.

-Needless to say, thorough and regular stock taking and progress measurement of a chama’s investment journey is crucial.
+Needless to say, thorough and regular stock-taking and progress measurement of a chama’s investment journey is crucial.
 This will reveal the areas where the group is performing below expectations to be improved upon and the strong areas to be celebrated.
 This usually happens during group meetings which should be done regularly enough.

-So the next time you meet as a Chama, make it a point to discuss how your group is going to start investing ,if it has not yet started doing so.
+So the next time you meet as a Chama, make it a point to discuss how your group is going to start investing if it has not yet started doing so.
 Keep your eyes on the ball, having in mind that the little you invest today may turn your chama into the company to reckon with tomorrow.
 As with all great things, start small, and do not stop.
 Eventually, you will get there.

 Best of luck!Tags: investment